 Preventing the development of chronic pain

-Project title: Strategies and models for preventing or reducing the risk of the development of chronic pain in primary care
+Project title: Preventing and better managing chronic pain in primary care

 Start date: February 2018